mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

   <img src="/images/community/tutorials/ruckus-radius-1.png" width="800px">
 </div>

-<h3>News, get your Ruckus VSG setup.</h3>
+<h3>Next, get your Ruckus VSG setup.</h3>
 <p>Login to your VSG and create a zone if you don't have one.
 You don't have to create a new one.</p>

 <h3>Accounting and Authentication Radius Servers</h3>

 <p>Configuration > Service and Profiles > Authentication</p>

-<p>Create a new server and fill in the followin fields.
+<p>Create a new server and fill in the following fields.
 You will need the information you just found in Cucumber. </p>
 <ul>
 <li>IP Address: 146.148.7.43</li>
 <li>Port: 1812</li>